KevinCoble/AIToolbox/README.md

 Use the XCTest files for examples on how to use the classes

+### New protocols for dataset types - you can now use your own data classes if they implement these protocols

-###NEW - Playgrounds for Linear Regression, SVM, and Neural Networks!
+Playgrounds for Linear Regression, SVM, and Neural Networks are available

 Classes/Algorithms supported: